Residents of some cities unwilling to comply with COVID-19 prevention behaviors

 While respondents indicated fairly high intent to comply with other recommendations, all of the cities investigated had compliance near 80% for at least some of the other behaviors.
 Lennon cautions that the actions of even one individual might undo the work of the majority of people who are following recommendations carefully.
 For example, an individual leaving home when they are experiencing COVID-19 symptoms may put others at risk for exposure.

-The anonymous survey, which has been completed in every state in the U.S. and 70 countries, will remain open until July 9.
-It takes about five minutes to complete and is available at https://covidsurvey.psu.edu/c/beatcovid.
+The anonymous survey, which has been completed in every state in the U.S. and 70 countries, was open until July 9 and took about five minutes to complete.
 Lennon says that the data may be used to help get people appropriate information from sources they trust to prevent the spread of COVID-19.

 “We encourage everyone to participate, especially communities that have been disproportionately impacted by COVID-19,” Lennon said.
 “It’s an opportunity to lend your voice in the fight against this devastating disease.”